vdhicts/data-filter/README.md

 ## Installation

 This package can be used in any PHP project or with any framework.
-The packages is tested in PHP 5.6 and PHP 7.0.
+The package is tested in PHP 5.6 and PHP 7.0.

 You can install the package via composer: